 Electric Vehicle sub-component ecosystem does not exist in India, to get the components for a vehicle like mine is not available.
 We are forced to innovate and that is the best part.

-We started with the vehicle control unit which is one of the most complicated pieces of electronic hardware and hardware.
+We started with the vehicle control unit which is one of the most complicated pieces of electronic hardware.
 Then we worked on the battery management system, chassis, and security-related features.

 The only thing which we are completely dependent on external vendors is the motor and motor controller, which we are not currently bringing in-house.